christoga/sartorius/README.md

 # Sartorius
-Sartorius is the surname of a boy who thinks his voice is good, even tho he is nothing compared to Stewie Griffin.
+Sartorius is the surname of a fuckboi king.

-This repository is all about me roasting my young, naive self who wants to commit every fucking day and every fucking changes  in the code.
-Even one space is commited.
-Jesus.
+This repository is all about me roasting my young, naive self who wants to commit every fucking day in every fucking changes  in the code.

+Jesus fuck.

+> Please ignore all the weird commits messages.
+I was probably tired, and did some stupid shit.
+Please ignore them.

 ## Shitty Projects
 - [Firedova](https://github.com/christoga/firedova) - Only a starter pack for a firebase x cordova app (3/5)